This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Treatment for Diastatic Fractures

-This can be problematic as the child grows as it can expand with the growth of the brain, at which point it is called a grow or growing skull fracture.[4]
+This can be problematic as the child grows as it can expand with the growth of the brain, at which point it is called a grow skull fracture.[4]

 A growing skull fracture is an infrequent but serious complication that can occur in infants as they grow older.
 It usually develops within a few months of the original fracture.
 It can be associated with seizures, pressure on the brain, neurological complications, and damage to the meninges and brain.

-It is important that an infant with a diastatic fracture is monitored for a growing fracture.
+An infant with a diastatic fracture must be monitored for a growing fracture.
 If one does develop, it must be corrected surgically, closing the gap in the meninges.
 However, the fracture in the skull is not likely to be surgically sealed, as the child’s brain still needs to grow and expand.

 Skull fractures may cause long-term symptoms and disabilities in children depending on the severity and whether it was treated immediately.
 The kind of damage that a skull fracture may cause includes brain damage.